Showing items from Tooling

 The toy example as a specification device

 Agile methodologies are pervasive in today’s development culture.
 The ideas are used not only in software development but in other domains as far from software as sales.
 However, when we develop model-based tools, we are usually faced with the challenge to develop a DSL, or several in small iterations.
 This creates several challenges, but today I am going to be focusing on the specification of the requirements.
+Agile methodologies require to implement the software in small iterations where I think that one of the best ways of specifying part of a feature in a complex model-based engineering tool is through a toy example.
+Let me explain why.

 Continue Reading